One Gateway Center

 Pittsburgh, PA, 15222

-Steele Schneider has represented a diverse group of clients in employment law matters.
-The following is a representative list of employees that have turned to Steele Schneider for help with their employment related legal needs:
+Steele Schneider has represented a diverse group of businesses in preventing and defending legal disputes.
+The following is a representative list of business clients: